windingwind/zotero-better-notes/TemplateUsage.md

-# Template Usage
+# How to Use Templates

 This documentation is for beginners.

-If you want to customize your own template, see [template doc](./TemplateDoc.md).
+If you want to customize your own template, see [How to Write Your Own Template](./TemplateDoc.md).
 Post an issue if you need help.

 You can find templates under the Workspace Tab/Window->Edit:
 ![image](https://user-images.githubusercontent.com/33902321/169189492-ab27b5ef-d6b2-4e4b-9035-2c11a91d53a1.png)